 The Town seeks to protect environmental assets and manage environmental impacts by initiating and driving innovative waste management and renewable energy practices and implementing water wise and urban forest projects.
-The local planning strategy proposes to achieve these aims through changes to the local planning policy framework including the preparation of two local planning policies that focus on sustainable design and building practices.
+This is supported by a Local Planning Policy that focuses on sustainable design and building practices.